Ria424/developers-animatesdk-docs/Document_object/Document5932.md

 #### Description

-Property; an integer, returns the JPEG Quality setting from the current Publish Profile in the document.
+Property; `integer`; an integer, returns the JPEG Quality setting from the current Publish Profile in the document.

 #### Example